 Advantages of Financial Advisors

 Here are some of the most beneficial things that good financial advisors provide:

 - Behavioral coaching and accountability.
-Vanguard’s study found that behavioral coaching accounted for 150 basis points of value for a typical client, or 1.5% annually (see the bottom of page 4).
+Vanguard’s study found that behavioral coaching accounted for between 0 and more than 200 basis points of value for a typical client, or as much as 2%+ annually (see the bottom of page 4).
 The Russell Investments study placed a similar premium on managing behavior and providing accountability.
 Russell pointed out that the S&P 500 rose 17.6% in just three days in March 2020 just after a COVID-induced sell-off.
 Some panicked investors missed a huge opportunity.
 Bad investment decisions often involve emotions, and an impartial, objective advisor can shield your finances from that kind of damage.